haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 This file stores temporary configuration settings that are passed implicitly to further Cabal commands like ``cabal build`` and ``cabal run``.
+The setting ``profiling: True`` tells GHC to build your application (and its dependencies) with profiling enabled, and to insert performance measuring code into your application.
+Where exactly such code is inserted can be controlled with settings like ``profiling-detail`` that are presented later.
-The setting ``profiling: True`` tells GHC to insert performance measuring code into your application in general, Further in-depth information on profiling with GHC and its compiler options can be found in the `GHC profiling guide <https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html>`__
+Further in-depth information on profiling with GHC and its compiler options can be found in the `GHC profiling guide <https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html>`__